 Must do: Enjoy a unique perspective from the Rainforest Gallery’s elevated observation platform.

 Where is it?
-95km east of Healesville in the Yarra Valley.
+East of Melbourne in the Yarra Valley (distances vary greatly).

-We may have to compromise on our selection for the letter Z but nevertheless this park demands attention.
-Part of the famous Tasmanian Wilderness World Heritage Area, Hartz Mountains contains a dolerite range that slices its centre and is backed by glacial lakes, rainforest, waterfalls, and wildlife that includes echidnas and platypus.
+We've had to bend the rules again (whose idea was this?!), but once more we're spotlighting an absolute star.
+Part of the famous Tasmanian Wilderness World Heritage Area, Hartz Mountains contains a dolerite range that slices its centre and is backed by glacial lakes, rainforest, waterfalls, and wildlife that includes echidnas and platypuses.
 Spectacular.

-Must do: Take the reasonably short walk to view the Arve Falls.
+Must do: Take the reasonably short walk to view Arve Falls.

 Where is it?
 85km southwest of Hobart.